CSCfi/csc-user-guide/GETTING_STARTED.md

 ### Uninstallation

+Miniconda and Git for Windows can be uninstalled like any other program by going to Add or remove programs and selecting them from the list of installed applications.

-If you need to, run the corresponding executable to uninstall Conda or Git for Windows:
+Alternatively, you can run the corresponding executable to uninstall Conda or Git for Windows:

 - `C:\Users\<your username>\AppData\Local\miniconda3\Uninstall-Miniconda3.exe`
 - `C:\Users\<your username>\AppData\Local\Programs\Git\unins000.exe`